 Biotech Melt-Up

-High daily death rates suggest a much more careful and measured reopening of the economy will be possible, not a quick-paced one.
+A high daily death toll suggests a much more careful and measured reopening of the economy will be possible, not a quick-paced one.

 The pandemic thrusts the biotechnology and the pharmaceutical industries into public health and investing forefront.